harshaldafade/trump-of-the-day-server/README.md

 $ npx ts-node server.ts
 ```
 ## Run insert script
-The `insert_news` script fetches and stores news articles in Supabase
+The `insert_news` script fetches and stores news articles in the Neon
-for a given date range.
+database for a given date range.

 ### Running the script